atomist/automation-client/README.md

     SUPPRESS_NO_CONFIG_WARNING: true
 ```

-Thare more recommended ways for getting your `GITHUB_TOKEN` imto your automation-client instance.
+There more recommended ways for getting your `GITHUB_TOKEN` into your automation-client instance.
-Take a look at [`cfenv`](https://www.npmjs.com/package/cfenv).
+Take a look at [`cfenv`](https://www.npmjs.com/package/cfenv) for example

 Next please add an `"engines"` top-level entry to your `package.json`
 like the following: